 However, there’s just one problem.

-An hour or so later, you can hardly smell your delicious perfume at all.
+An hour or so passes and you can hardly smell your delicious perfume.

-Eurgh, don’t you just hate it when that happens?
-I mean, you might as well have not put it on at all!
+(Eurgh, don’t you just hate it when that happens?
+You might as well have not put it on at all!)

-Thankfully, as a big fragrance lover, I’ve found some solutions.
+Thankfully, we have some solutions.
 Read on to find out how to make perfume last longer.

 How to make your perfume last longer 101: be careful where you store it.